EENI Global Business School

 4. Swiss International Trade

-The objectives of the subject “International Trade and Business in Switzerland” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in Switzerland” are:

-1. To analyze the Swiss Economy and Foreign Trade
+1. To analyze the Swiss Economy, Logistics and Foreign Trade

-2. To know the business opportunities in the Swiss market
+2. To conduct research on business opportunities in the Swiss market

-3. To analyze the trade relations of Switzerland with the country of the student
+3. To research the trade relations of Switzerland with the student's country

 5. To develop a business plan for the Swiss Market